-The Pupil Registrations and Attendance policy will be followed for monitoring and reporting non-attendance, and in all instances of a pupil being withdrawn from school before the end of Year 6 for Prep and Year 13 for Senior pupils.
+The Pupil Registrations and Attendance policy (which includes Children Missing in Education) will be followed for monitoring and reporting non-attendance, and in all instances of a pupil being withdrawn from school before the end of Year 6 for Prep and Year 13 for Senior pupils.
 A child's name will only be removed from the School's Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of the Education Welfare & Attendance Service.
 The DSL will contact a new school to arrange to securely hand over any safeguarding file and to share information to make sure the pupil is supported and the staff including the SENCO are aware of any needs.
+In accordance with the School's Children Missing in Education policy, when a pupil is removed from the admissions register for any reason, parents are required to name the destination school and the expected start date, and these are noted on SIMS.
+The LEA is to be informed of the student leaving by the Registrar or a delegated person before the removal takes place, unless the pupil is leaving at the end of Year 13.
+If no destination school is given then the LEA is informed of that fact.